-To allow the configuration of any type of game to any type of user, this structure has to be totally generic and extensible, such that it does not depend on the type or The Blexer system - Adaptive full play therapeutic exergames with web-based supervision for people with motor dysfunctionalities number of parameters handled in each exercise.
+To allow the configuration of any type of game to any type of user, this structure has to be totally generic and extensible, such that it does not depend on the type or number of parameters handled in each exercise.
 In this way, the same game could be configured differently for any player.